 WELL READ BLACK GIRL: Finding Our Voices, Discovering Ourselves

-The very first Well-Read Black Girl anthology, edited by my friend and hero, Glory Edim, goes on sale next Tuesday, October 30!
+The very first Well-Read Black Girl anthology, edited by my friend and hero, Glory Edim, is in stores now!
 I’m so excited and humbled to be included in this collection, along with some truly phenomenal women writers like Jacqueline Woodson, Tayari Jones, Nicole Dennis-Benn, Jesmyn Ward, and many, many others.